 D&D is a very reactive game.
 As a DM, there’s only so much you can do to prepare ahead of time.
 You have to learn to improvise – unless you railroad, of course, and if you’re railroading, are you really playing an RPG?
 The one part of the game that you can prepare with some … Continue reading How to introduce a new character

-Now that it’s December, it’s time to start thinking about the Midwinter Feast!
-This post is a list of present ideas for all the D&D players in our lives.
+Time to start thinking about the Midwinter Feast!
+This post is a list of gift ideas for all the D&D players in our lives.
 Enjoy.

 So, you’ve heard about this amazing game called Dungeons & Dragons.
 Perhaps you found out about it from watching Critical Role or Stranger Things.
 Maybe you were given the D&D Starter Set or Essentials Kit.
 Maybe you played years ago and want to get back into it.
 This article is a guide to getting started with D&D.

 Want to start a new campaign?
 Run a session zero first.
 Here's how!